mikeizbicki/git-game-v2/README.md

     216 main.cpp
     780 total

-So if the total number is 780 then you would checkout to 780.
+So if the total number is 780 then you would checkout to branch name  780.

 Are you following me?
 Good!